-Increased Talent Pool Availability
+Ample Talent Pool Availability

-Entrepreneurs, Start Your Engines!
+Entrepreneurs, Ready Your Engines!

-Truthfully, entrepreneurs starting out in business have never had it so good as they do in the present day.
-Establishing a business involves a great deal of experimentation and learning from mistakes.
-Of course, this may appear more achievable when the world is not in the midst of a crisis; however, as I have demonstrated, this can be used to your advantage.
+Frankly, entrepreneurs setting out in commerce have never had it so good as they do today.
+Setting up a business entails a lot of trial and error and learning from blunders.
+Naturally, this may seem more feasible when the world is not undergoing a crisis; however, as I have exemplified, this can be utilised to your benefit.